Introducing Solids - The Basics

 Start with nutrient-rich family foods, particularly from the Meat and Alternative group.
 These foods are rich in iron, zinc and protein to support healthy growth and development.
 Meat and Alternatives include cooked beef, de-boned chicken and fish, legumes (e.g. chick peas, kidney beans, and lentils), tofu, and whole cooked eggs.
 Iron-fortified infant cereals are also an acceptable first food, but not necessary.
 They don't provide the array of nutrients that whole meat and alternatives do.
 If starting out with infant cereal, be sure to introduce other meat and alternatives as well.

-Along with meat alternatives, introduce a variety of vegetables and fruit (in no particular order!) such as carrots, sweet potato, squash, green peas, avocado, mango, bananas, peaches, etc. These are rich sources of vitamin C (which helps the body to better absorb iron), beta carotene, and fibre important for your growing baby.
+Along with meat alternatives, introduce a variety of vegetables and fruit (in no particular order!) such as carrots, sweet potato, squash, green peas, avocado, mango, bananas, peaches, etc. These are rich sources of vitamin C, which helps the body to better absorb iron.
+They are also good sources of beta carotene and fibre important for your growing baby.

-But aren't fish and eggs supposed to be delayed until 12 months old?
+But aren't fish, eggs and other allergenic foods supposed to be delayed until 12 months old?

 Introduce one new food every 2-3 days to watch for signs and symptoms of food allergy, such as, hives, rashes, lip swelling, wheezing, vomiting, diarrhea, or blood in the stool.
 Keep in mind that food reactions are rare.

-Gagging is normal, and infants are less likley to cholk if they feed themselves at their own pace.
+Gagging is normal, and infants are less likley to choke if they feed themselves at their own pace.
 Allow the infant to self feed as much as possible.
 You may help them, but be sure to respect their hunger and fullness cues.
-Refer to www.ellynsatterinstitute.org for more information on feeding dynamics and caregiver versus infant roles, or what we call division of responsibility.
+Refer to www.ellynsatterinstitute.org for more information on feeding dynamics and caregiver versus infant roles - defined as Division of Responsibility.

 Start with a few teaspoons, twice a day.
 Baby may have more than this, or less than this but he will let you know how much he wants.
 In the beginning, feed from their milk supply first (breast or formula), then sit them in the high chair for some solids.
 Baby's primary source of nutrition at 6 months is still breast milk or formula.